 New labelled projects

 During their meeting, the Senior Officials approved two new projects promoting urban development and economic integration.
-The labelling of these two projects brings the total number of UfM-labelled regional cooperation projects to 47 projects.
+The labeling of these two projects brings the total number of UfM-labelled regional cooperation projects to 47 projects.

 Izmir Urban Integrated Waste Management Project